Le-Technologue/debug-tools/README.md

 By default, your home folder will be mounted into the container at /host_home, giving you access to your host machine files through the container.

-If you wish to access your host machine otherwise, you'll have to edit the options of the "-v" flag of the docker run instruction.
+If you wish to access your host machine otherwise, you'll have to edit the options of the "-v" flag of the docker run instruction in the script.

 - bash ./run_dbg_tools.sh
 - drink a coffee while the image builds